cscribn/es-theme-carbon-text/README.md

 # Carbon Text Theme for EmulationStation

 Have you ever had trouble dicerning a system based on its logo, such as `FBNeo's "F"`?
 Have you wondered whether `Game Gear` should be sorted with the `Gs`, for `Game`, or the `Ss`, for `Sega`?
 This theme was designed to address those issues.
 Instead of displaying the system's controller, it instead displays the full system name.
+I like to use the names from the [Libretro Database](https://db.libretro.com).
 Also, minimal meta data is utilized.

 ![System Select](README/System%20Select.png) ![Detailed Game List](README/Detailed%20Game%20List.png)